MithileshGungah/Data-Science-Portfolio/Short-Term Sales Forecasting Under Volatile Demand/README.md

   <img src="seven_day_forecast.png" width="900">
 </p>

-The forecast demonstrates that the model produces predictions consistent with historical demand behaviour.
+The forecast follows patterns consistent with historical demand behaviour.

 Key observations:

-- **Dec 31 shows elevated predicted sales**, consistent with typical **year-end demand spikes** observed in the historical data.
+- **Dec 31 shows elevated predicted sales**, consistent with typical **year-end demand spikes**.
 - **Jan 1 shows a sharp decline**, reflecting the common **post-holiday demand drop**.
-- Subsequent days gradually stabilise as the model adjusts based on **recent lag signals and seasonal structure**.
+- Subsequent days stabilise as the model adjusts based on **recent lag signals and seasonal structure**.

-This behaviour illustrates that the model captures both **calendar-driven demand effects** and **short-term demand momentum**, producing forecasts that align with observed retail demand dynamics.
+This behaviour demonstrates that the model captures both **calendar-driven demand effects and short-term demand momentum**, producing forecasts that align with observed retail demand dynamics.

 ---

-## Why This Matters
+## Why Forecasting This Series Is Challenging

-Daily retail demand in this dataset exhibits several characteristics that make forecasting challenging:
+Daily retail demand in this dataset exhibits several characteristics that make forecasting difficult:

 - Strong **weekly and monthly seasonality**
 - **Heavy-tailed demand spikes**
 - **Nonlinear demand dynamics**
 - Irregular **high-impact transactions**

-In such environments, forecasting models must be able to **adapt to nonlinear patterns and extreme deviations**, rather than simply minimising average error.
+In such environments, forecasting models must be able to **adapt to nonlinear behaviour and extreme deviations**, rather than simply minimising average error.

-Improving forecast calibration during volatile demand periods is often more operationally valuable than small gains in average accuracy.
+Improving forecast calibration during volatile periods is often **more operationally valuable than marginal improvements in average accuracy**.

 ---

 ## Methodology Highlights

-To ensure realistic evaluation and production relevance, the modelling framework included:
+To ensure realistic evaluation and production relevance, the modelling framework includes:

 - Construction of a **continuous daily time series with strict temporal integrity**
 - **Leakage-free feature engineering** using lagged demand and rolling statistics